January 24, 2018

-If you are setting up your own business it is important that you register with Her Majesty’s Revenue and Customs (HMRC).
+If you are setting up your own business and becoming a professional dog walker it is important that you register with Her Majesty’s Revenue and Customs (HMRC).
 It may be that you are going it alone, known as being a ‘Sole Trader’ or setting up a wider business with employees and (potentially) higher turnover, in which you could be registered as a ‘Limited Company’.

 National Insurance will also be due if you pass that threshold.
 Starting off at around £2.85 a week, the outgoings are relatively small, but important to remember.
 If your business is particularly successful you will end up paying a higher rate, as well as being liable for VAT if your profits exceed £85,000 in a year.

 While paying for a Disclosure and Barring Service (DBS) check isn’t a legal requirement, being able to show your potential clients that you are a trustworthy person is well worth doing.
 An outlay of around £25 for a basic background check gives you extra kudos when it comes with comparisons with the competition.